facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 [**Docusaurus v1**](http://v1.docusaurus.io/) has been very successful, but we **questioned some of our initial architectural choices**:

-- React was only used as a **server-side templating language**, and not even used on the client
+- React was only used as a **server-side templating language**, and not used on the client
 - **Theming system was pretty limited**, and apart from changing a few colors with CSS, it was difficult to do more advanced customizations
 - The **docs versioning system was confusing**, based on a diff algorithm
 - The codebase was **monolithic**, not well-tested, scalable nor easy to extend

 [**Docusaurus v2**](https://docusaurus.io/) has been **rebuilt** from the ground up with a new **modular architecture**:

-- React is used on the server-side (SSR) and client-side (CSR / hydration), enabling a modern **Single-Page-Application navigation**
+- React is now also use on the client, enabling a **modern Single Page Application navigation**
 - **Plugins** let the community contribute useful features as third-party packages
 - **Theming** is more **flexible** than ever
 - Docs versioning is now based on snapshot copies, much easier to understand